wilmix8/DOTWEB3.0/README.md

-ABOUT  JDOLLAR version 1
+ABOUT  DOTWEB3.0  version 1
 ========================

-JDOLLAR  is  the  combination   of   CDollar,GDollar,JSTAR,JAVA,C/C++ OOPS,and  Advanced OOPS.
+DOTWEB3.0   is  the  combination   of   CDollar,GDollar,JSTAR,JAVA,C/C++ OOPS,and  Advanced OOPS.

-JDollar  is   designed   to    be  used  by  C/C++,C#  ,CDollar  Professionals, GDollar  Professionals only.
+DOTWEB3.0   is   designed   to    be  used  by  C/C++,C#  ,CDollar  Professionals, GDollar  Professionals only.

-ie)  JDOllar  is  the  Most  standard ,powerful Programming Language.
+ie) DOTWEB3.0   is  the  Most  standard ,powerful Programming Language.

-ie)  JDollar  has  12  pillars
+ie) DOTWEB3.0   has  12  pillars

 a)  CDOLLAR-JDOLLAR